 What Is Onconase?

-Currently, the first-line of chemotherapy drugs used to treat mesothelioma is a mixture of pemetrexed (Alimta) and cisplatin.
-This drug combination has a high rate of failure due to chemoresistance (the resistance of treatment in cancerous cells) or the presence of advanced disease.
+Currently, the first line of chemotherapy drugs used to treat mesothelioma is a mixture of pemetrexed (Alimta) and cisplatin.
+This drug combination has a high rate of failure due to chemoresistance (the ability of cancer cells to dodge treatment) or the presence of advanced disease.

 How Is Onconase Administered?

 Onconase is given through intravenous (IV) therapy in 30-minute intervals.
 If the disease does not progress, the treatment is administered on a 21-day cycle (every 3 weeks) for at least 6 rounds.